DevashishPrasad/CascadeTabNet/README.md

 The code of CascadeTabNet is released under the MIT License.
 There is no limitation for both acadmic and commercial usage.

 ## Paper
-Link of Paper : The paper has been accepted at <b>CVPR2020 Workshop on Text and Documents in the Deep Learning Era</b> and preprint link will be available soon
+<a href="https://arxiv.org/abs/2004.12629">Preprint Link of Paper</a> : The paper has been accepted at <b>CVPR2020 Workshop on Text and Documents in the Deep Learning Era</b>

 ## End to End Table Recognition Dataset
 We manually annotated some of the <a href="http://sac.founderit.com/">ICDAR 19 table competition (cTDaR)</a> dataset images.
 Details about the dataset are mentioned in the paper.